 This beat is restricted to single rods and again set in stunningly beautiful scenery.
 Access to the beat is off the Grantown Road, down a forest track.
 The Sluie Beat (East Bank) runs from Leadendreicht Pool northwards.
 It is split into Spring and Summer sessions.
 There are four recognised pools fishable from this bank: Leadendricht, Thomsons, Gorachs and Broad Reeds.
 Other pools are approached by foot along the paths.
 Please note that access to the Halliemuir and Scur pools (Lower Home) is not available on this beat.
 There is a fishing hut available for use.

 Lower Dounduff Beat, which runs from the Dunearn Burn junction upstream for approximately one mile to the northern march of Dounduff Farm, has ten recognised pools and a number of small taking "lies".
-Fishing commences 1st April 2021, with Ali Hutchens managing bookings for this season.
+Fishing commences 1st April 2022, currently please contact the Estates office for further details.

 Access to the beat is by an Estate track off the Conicavel/Daltulich Bridge road.